 - 1. I have notified the Florence-Darlington Technical College Radiologic Technology Program Director of my pregnancy. - 2.
 I have been advised by the Program Director in regard to protective measures as well as the risks associated with radiation exposure to the fetus.
 I have also been advised to and / or have read NRCP 116. - 3.
 I have received an additional radiation monitoring device that I am wearing at the level of the pelvis to monitor the radiation to the fetus. - 4.
-It has been explained to me that I am required to wear a 0.5 mm lead equivalent wrap around protective apron or two separate protective aprons of 0.5 mm lead equivalent when performing examinations that require me to be present in the room (Fluoroscopy, portable, surgery, etc.).
+It has been explained to me that I am required to wear a 0.5 mm lead equivalent wrap around protective apron or two separate protective aprons of 0.5 mm lead equivalent when performing examinations that require me to be present in the room (Fluoroscopy, portable, surgery, etc.). - 5.
+I have had the opportunity to discuss questions concerning radiation safety during my pregnancy with the Program Director.
+Furthermore, I understand that should additional questions arise; I may again consult with this individual.

-5. I have had the opportunity to discuss questions concerning radiation safety during my pregnancy with the Program Director.
-Furthermore, I understand that should additional questions arise; I may again consult with th is individual. regard to pregnancy - related radia to me and to the fetus during my pregnancy in ation safety.
-I elect to remain in the Program and ed in Option # 1 of the attached Pregnancy Policy. regard to pregnancy - related radi that leave of absence from the Pro to me and to the fetus during my pregnancy in ation safety.
-I elect not to remain in the Program and ogram has been granted to me.
-I understand my lity and I anticipate returning on or around the Student's Name Printed Date Student's Signature Date Program Director's Signature Date
+I do understand the risks involved to me and to the fetus during my pregnancy in regard to pregnancy - related radiation safety.
+I elect to remain in the Program and adhere to the requirements as stated in Option # 1 of the attached Pregnancy Policy.

+I do understand the risks involved to me and to the fetus during my pregnancy in regard to pregnancy - related radiation safety.
+I elect not to remain in the Program and that leave of absence from the Program has been granted to me.
+I understand my return is subject to space availability and I anticipate returning on or around the following date:

+Student's Name Printed

+Student's Signature

+Program Director's Signature